Monschau: Tourism

-Monschau, which is allowed to call itself health resort Luftkurort since 1996, attracts many visitors with its picturesque views especially in the warm months.
+Monschau, which is allowed to call itself a Luftkurort (health resort) since 1996, attracts many visitors with its picturesque views especially in the warm months.
 Set in the medieval town facility that is traversed by the river Rur, it is dominated by slate paneled and half-timbered houses with cafes, restaurants, craft and souvenir shops.
 Parking places are placed around the city center.

-Part of driving and physical chase scenes in the 2016 film: "Collide" were filmed in and around the centre of Monschau.
+Part of driving and physical chase scenes in the 2016 film Collide were filmed in and around the centre of Monschau.

 Attractions

 Events

-Known far beyond the environment is the Monschau Christmas market, which is visited every year by tens of thousands of guests.
+Known far beyond the town is the Monschau Christmas market, which is visited every year by tens of thousands of guests.